khushal1802/Node-Zomato/zomato/README.md

-Zomato Food Delivery App Clone 🍔🍕🌮
+Zomato Food Delivery App Clone 🍔🍕🌮 :~
 This is a backend project for a Zomato Food Delivery App clone built with Node.js and MongoDB.

-Project Overview 📝
+Project Overview 📝 :~
 This project aims to replicate the backend functionality of the popular food delivery app, Zomato.
 It uses Node.js for the server-side logic and MongoDB as the database.

-Technologies Used 💻
+Technologies Used 💻 :~
 Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine, used for developing server-side and networking applications.
 MongoDB: A source-available cross-platform document-oriented database program, used as the primary data storage system.

-Getting Started 🚀
+Getting Started 🚀 :~
-Clone the repository: git clone https://github.com/anurag-dobariya/zomato-backend-clone.git
+Clone the repository :~ git clone https://github.com/anurag-dobariya/zomato-backend-clone.git

 My Project :~ (https://github.com/khushal1802/Node-Zomato.git)

-Install dependencies: npm install
+Install dependencies :~ npm install

-Start the server:npm start
+Start the server :~ npm start

 Contributing 🤝
 Contributions are welcome!
 Please read the contributing guidelines before getting started.